tenstorrent/tt-logger/README.md

 The logging macros automatically include source location information (file, line number, and function name) in the log output.
 This is handled transparently by the macro implementation.

-## Logger Initialization

-The `LoggerInitializer` class provides a convenient way to set up the logging system with either file-based or console-based logging.
-It supports configuration through environment variables.

 ### Basic Usage

 ```cpp